Kotlin/kotlinx.coroutines/docs/shared-mutable-state-and-concurrency.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-sync-01.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-sync-01.kt).

 <!--- TEST LINES_START
 Completed 100000 actions in